camunda/camunda-docs/docs/self-managed/modeler/web-modeler/configuration.md

 However, we encourage you to provide feedback via your designated support channel or the [Camunda Forum](https://forum.camunda.io/).
 :::

 The different components of Web Modeler Self-Managed can be configured using environment variables.
+Each component's variables are described below.
+For a working example configuration, that shows how the components are correctly wired together, see the [Docker Compose file for Web Modeler](../../../platform-deployment/docker#web-modeler-1).

 ### Configuration of the `restapi` component